 The tablet should be taken with water, and you’ll normally only need to take it once a day (unless your doctor says otherwise).
 When treating patients with etoricoxib, the aim is to prescribe the lowest effective dose, so you must never take a higher dose without talking to a doctor first.

 If you accidentally miss a day, don’t take a double dose the next day.
-Simply carry on taking your medication as normal.Talk to a Doctor About Etoricoxib
+Simply carry on taking your medication as normal.Book online appointment

 Common side effects of etoricoxib include:

 More serious side effects, such blood in your poo or vomit, should be brought to the attention of your doctor straight away.

 You should seek emergency medical assistance if you think you’re having an allergic reaction to etoricoxib, such as swelling around your face, lips or throat, a severe rash or trouble breathing.See a Doctor About Etoricoxib